phpsu/ShellCommandBuilder/README.md

 Sometimes there is a need to better understand why the output is rendered the way it is.
 <br />
-For those situations, all classes implement a `__toArray()`-method, that take the current class-state and print it as array.
+For those situations, all classes implement a `__toArray()`-method, that take the current class-state and print it as an array.
 The `ShellBuilder` additionally implements `jsonSerializable`.
 It itself calls the `__toArray`-method and is meant as a shortcut for outputting to a client.